Chams: Religion

 The first recorded religion of the Champa was a form of Shaiva Hinduism, brought by sea from India.
 Hinduism was the predominant religion among the Cham people until the sixteenth century.
 Numerous temples dedicated to Shiva were constructed in the central part of what is now Vietnam.
 The jewel of such temple is Mỹ Sơn.
 It is often compared with other historical temple complexes in Southeast Asia, such as Borobudur of Java in Indonesia, Angkor Wat of Cambodia, Bagan of Myanmar and Ayutthaya of Thailand.
 As of 1999, Mỹ Sơn has been recognised by UNESCO as a world heritage site.

-Religiously and culturally, the Chams were grouped into two major religio-cultural groups; the Balamon Chams that adhere to an indigenized form of Hinduism, and Cham Bani that adhere to an indigenized form of Shi'a Islam.
+Religiously and culturally, the Chams were grouped into two major religio-cultural groups; the Balamon Chams that adhere to an indigenised form of Hinduism, and Cham Bani that adhere to an indigenised form of Islam.
 The term "Balamon" derived from "Brahmana, the priests.
 The term "Bani" on the other hand is derived from Arabic term "bani" (بني) which means "people".
-Balamon Chams adhere to the old religion of their ancestor, an indigenized form of Hinduism that thrived since the ancient era of Kingdom of Champa in 5th century AD, whereas Cham Bani are adherents of a localized version of Shi'a Islam, including a minor element of Sufism, endured with Hindu-Chamic customs as early as around the 11th–13th century.
+Balamon Chams adhere to the old religion of their ancestor, an indigenised form of Hinduism that thrived since the ancient era of Kingdom of Champa in 5th century AD, whereas Cham Bani are adherents of a localised version of Islam, including a minor element of Sufism, endured with Hindu-Chamic customs as early as around the 11th–13th century.
 However, it was not until 17th century that Islam began to attract large numbers of Chams, when some members of the Cham royalty converted to Islam.
 These two groups mostly live in separate villages.
 Intermarriage was prohibited in former times, and remains rare even nowadays.
 Both groups are matrilineal and conform to matrilocal residence practice.